michaeljf00/rpicsbot/README.md

   - Keywords: plan of study, study plan, curriculum
 - Find a list of courses under each CS concentration
   - Keywords: capstone, capstones, concentration, concentrations, specialty, specialties
+  - Questions with responses (prefixed with Yes): [NEW, 9/10/22]
+    - Can I see the capstones?
+    - Can I see the concentrations?
+    - Can I see the specialties?
 - Find a list of required CS courses [NEW, 9/7/22]
   - Keywords: requirement, requirements, required courses, required CS courses, required computer science, required computer science courses -->
 - Find the department head of Computer Science [NEW, 9/7/22]